 No matter which way you decide to go: It is important that you always stay up to date.
 The demands on managers change and you have to adapt to them.
 Continuously improving your know-how is the be-all and end-all of any coaching job.

 Job and salary of executive coaches

 As a coach in general, you can work both full-time and part-time.
 If you decide on a main job, your salary will generally range between €40,000 and €57,000 gross per year, depending on the region.
 If you decide to pursue a career as an executive coach, the figures rise even higher.

 The reason for this is that you already have many years of professional experience as a manager.
 You have worked hard for this position, and that is rewarded.
 That's why your gross salary as an executive coach can easily exceed €80,000 per year.

 As an executive coach, you help other executives make it even further up the career ladder.
 You are the conversation partner they are missing and push them forward.
 Together, you'll analyze where your coachee is right now and find the best ways to effectively get them to their goals and sustain their successes over the long term.

 To ensure that you can offer your clients particularly high-quality coaching, you will complete our Business Coach Training.
 Here you will learn skills to help your coachees achieve visible success.

-In our Greator Business Coach Training we familiarize you with all the basic coaching tools.
+In our Greator business coach In the first part of the training we will familiarize you with all the basic coaching tools.
 In the first part of the training, the focus is on working through your own life issues.
-We support your learning process every week with high-quality coaching videos, workbooks and Meditations.
+We support your learning process each week with high-quality coaching videos, workbooks and Meditations.
 This self-awareness helps you to support your future clients even better.
 Our Greator Business Coach training is based on the latest neuroscientific and economic findings.